Loren Cannon

 Biography:

 Loren received his Ph.D. in Philosophy at Arizona State University in 2006.
-Loren specializes in trans-theory, feminist ethics, applied ethics, ethical theory, and metaethics.
-His publications have focused on trans-theory, feminist ethics, collective responsibility and collective belief.
+Loren specializes in applied and environmental ethics, trans theory, feminist ethics, ethical theory, and legal theory.
+His publications have focused on trans theory, feminist ethics, and applied ethics in a variety of contexts.
 Loren has presented nationally and internationally on trans-related subjects, as well as other topics in philosophical ethics.
-For MQS and WS minors, Loren teaches a course on Trans-Lives and Theory.
+For MQS and WS minors, Loren develops and teaches a course on Tran -Lives and Theory.

 Publications: